anyproto/go-slip10/README.md

     	// adds 0x00 prefix for the public key.
 Because we are using native crypto/ed25519 for the keypair we won't do this for the Keypair() method fmt.Printf("%x\n", pub)

-    	// but you can use node.PublicKey() to get the public key with prefix pubK, err := node.PublicKeyWithPrefix()
+    	// but you can use node.PublicKeyWithPrefix() to get the public key with prefix pubK, err := node.PublicKeyWithPrefix()
     	if err != nil {
     		panic(err)